kanchanraiii/FlightBookingSystemMicroservice/README.md

 ### Booking Service
 - Manages booking operations including booking a flight, cancelling tickets, fetching booking details by email, and retrieving tickets using PNR.
 - Implemented using Reactive WebFlux and communicates with Flight Service using OpenFeign.
-- A Circuit Breaker is applied to handle service failures gracefully.
+- A Circuit Breaker is applied to handle service failures.
 - Uses MongoDB with database name `booking_db`.
 - Unit tested with JaCoCo coverage of 92 percent.